motiko/repos/NOTES.md

  * State of filters is not saved between navigation
  * Scrolling position is not saved between navigation
  * Theming and design refinement
+ * Variable types

+# Libraries
+Create react app - Rapid prototyping, zero-config, hot-reloading, build secripts, test automation, and deploy scripts to various platforms.
+Material-UI - Extensive component library, fits for mobile, accessiblity support, decent look without much theming,support for SSR.
+Axios - Runs both on client and server, easier mocking, support for older browsers with good api.
+React Router - Works both client and server.
+Support for environment where limited routing conig is avaliable (like gh-pages) Cypress - Test suite with automatic waiting, and network traffic control that runs in a real browser used for e2e. react-testing-library - Library that encourages writing maintanable tests for react. (testing components the way they are used)